gitmarsh/ssh-manager-v0.2/README.md

  -  identity.conf:  Matches the nicknames(aliases) to an ID # that points to the file with the ip and user name

  - ./server_list/:  Directory with the ip and username of each server each encrypted with a randomly numbered filename

+ ** Some functions are using an older version's directory structure and will not function properly.